-The Product Committee is the committee responsible for reviewing and governing with reference to the Marketing and Product strategies inherent in the company's entire offering.
+The Product Committee is the Committee responsible for verifying and governing the Marketing and Product strategies related to the entire company's offer.

-This body is functionally responsible for the company's Product Management structure, guaranteeing the organicity of strategies and basic operational choices.
+This body is functionally responsible for the company's Product Management structure, ensuring the organicity of strategies and fundamental operational choices.

-The committee meets when important strategic decisions have to be taken, at the request of the CEO, the ESG Committee or the members of the committee itself, rather than as a result of points of attention and critical issues in relation to the marketing strategy that arise.
+The committee meets on the occasion of significant strategic choices that need to be adopted, at the request of the CEO, the ESG Committee, or the committee members themselves, rather than following points of attention and critical issues regarding the Marketing strategy that may arise.

-The committee is represented within it by those with a relevant role in defining and implementing the marketing strategy, rather than having a responsibility to ensure its sustainability.
+Within the committee, there are representatives of responsibility figures who play a relevant role in defining and implementing the marketing strategy, rather than having a responsibility to ensure its sustainability.

-By way of example, the Product Committee deals with:
+For example, the Product Committee deals with:

-- Validating substantial changes in product strategies - Validating Substantial Changes in Communication Policy - Validating substantial changes in pricing policy - Validating the marketing strategy for access to new market segments or new sectors - Verifying the achievement of strategic product goals, including by verifying the market need for sustainability issues
+- Validating substantial changes to product strategies - Validating substantial changes to communication policies - Validating substantial changes to pricing policies - Validating the marketing strategy for accessing new market segments or new sectors - Verifying the achievement of strategic product objectives, also verifying market needs related to sustainability topics